chingjie98/recommender_system/README.md

 Both matrix are small because they are embedded to capture the latent factors that are most contributing to the outcome.

-Matrix factorization assumes that the rating 𝑟𝑢,𝑖 given by user 𝑢 to movie 𝑖 can be approximated by the dot product of the latent factor vectors for user 𝑢 and movie 𝑖: ru,i ≈ Pu⋅Qi
+Matrix factorization assumes that the rating 𝑟𝑢,𝑖 given by user 𝑢 to movie 𝑖 can be approximated by the dot product of the latent factor vectors for user 𝑢 and movie 𝑖:<BR>
+ru,i ≈ Pu⋅Qi

 Where: